-Pinterest Has A Bogus Health News Problem
+Bogus Health News Is All Over Pinterest

 Nichols told BuzzFeed News she posted the infographic, which was supplied to her by an outside company, on her Pinterest and her blog, This Mama Cooks, three to four years ago.

-She’s since deleted it from her blog, but it’s still on her Pinterest, where it’s been shared to more than 26,000 other boards.
+She’s since deleted it from her blog, but it’s still on her Pinterest, where it’s been shared on more than 26,000 other boards.
 Nichols said that she has pinned thousands of images over the years — sometimes the same image multiple times in an effort to get pinners’ eyeballs on it and drive traffic back to her blog, which is a common practice on the platform, she said.
 With Pinterest’s user interface, it’s hard even for her to find her own content.

 “These boards are so gigantic, I couldn’t go find it without scrolling and scrolling and scrolling,” she said.